LSU makes Forbes' 'America's Best Value Colleges' rankings

 LSU was ranked the 20th best value among 50 public flagship universities, the 17th best value among public land grant universities, and the 41st best value among public research universities.

-According to the university, Forbes has released the rankings for the last four years “to help students and their families evaluate the likely return on their investment.”
+Forbes has released the rankings for the last four years “to help students and their families evaluate the likely return on their investment.”
 The universities are scored on quality, net price, net debt, alumni earnings, timely graduation, and access for low-income students.

 More News